-If the application is successful, the Court will then send out in the post the original Grant of Probate with a number of sealed copies and return the original death certificate.
-The Personal Representative will then have legal authority to administer and act on behalf of the deceased’s estate.
+If the application is successful, the Court will issue the grant of probate and will send by post the original Grant of Probate with a number of sealed copies and will return the original death certificate.
+The Personal Representative will then have the legal authority to administer and act on behalf of the deceased’s estate.
 The Personal Representative will be able to contact any organisation where the deceased held assets and legally arrange for them to be released.

+# updated

+If the application is successful, the Court will issue the grant of probate and will send by post the original Grant of Probate with a number of sealed copies and will return the original death certificate.
+The executors will then have the legal authority to administer and act on behalf of the deceased’s estate.